-

 Principles

-Under s.
-57 of the Crown Entities Act 2004 (CE Act), board members must not disclose to any person, or make use of or act on information they receive as a member, and to which they would not otherwise have had access; unless it is:
+Under s57 of the CEA, board members must not disclose to any person, or make use of or act on information they receive as a member, and to which they would not otherwise have had access; unless it is:

-- in complying with the requirement for the member to disclose his or her interests,
+- in complying with the requirement for the member to disclose their interests

 - where the member has been authorised by the board or by the responsible Minister to disclose the information, or